sebasgarcep/sebasgarcep.github.io/_posts/2021-06-01-from-zero-to-data-ready-part-3.md

 Now both tests can pass and there are no side effects.
 All the other tests for injected dependencies follow a similar pattern, so we won't elaborate further on them.

-Now let's write a test for `process_raw_dump`.
+Let's write a test for `process_raw_dump`.
 This pipeline's only job is to export tables from a downloaded `.mdb` file and upload them to Google Cloud Storage.
+Assume we already have implemented and tested the following functions:

+- `context.environment.create_blank_directory`: Creates a blank directory at the given path
+- `context.cloud.download_file`: Downloads a given file from Google Cloud Storage
+- `context.mdbtools.dump_tables`: Exports a whole database from an `.mdb` file to the local filesystem
-Thankfully, we've implemented functions for downloading files from Google Cloud Storage, exporting a whole database and uploading a whole folder to Google Cloud Storage.
-Moreover, we've already tested that these functions work.
-Therefore, for this pipeline we only need to test that these functions are being called appropiately and in the correct order.
+- `context.cloud.upload_bucket`: Uploads a whole folder to Google Cloud Storage

+Therefore, we only need to test that these functions are being called appropiately and in the correct order.
 The final result looks like this:

 ```python
 import unittest